-Cedarwood is a popular choice for many who are looking to add a natural, rustic feel to their home.
-Cedarwood can be stained or left untreated, but it needs some type of sealant in order to protect the surface from weather damage and insect infestation.
-The best stain for cedar depends on what you’re looking for.
+The best stain for cedarwood depends on what you’re looking for.
+Cedarwood is a popular choice for many looking to add a natural, rustic feel to their home.
+Cedarwood can be stained or left untreated, but it needs some sealant to protect the surface from weather damage and insect infestation.

 If you want a dark, rich color that will bring out the best features of your cedar wood furniture, then we recommend using an oil-based stain; if you prefer something with more subtle tones that won’t change the natural appearance of your cedar wood too much, then go with a water-based stain instead.